ibm-cloud-docs/account/faqs-vrf.md

 # FAQs about VRF account migration
 {: #vrf-faqs}

-By default, classic accounts established prior to November 30, 2023 are included in the IBM Cloud general routing table.
-Previously, if you wanted to convert a classic account to a VRF-style account you were required to open a support case with IBM Support.
-Beginning November 30, 2023, any new Classic account, or any existing Classic account that is "empty" (for example, without any provisioned VLANs), will be automatically converted to a VRF-style account the next time that account initiates a private network connection.
+By default, classic accounts that were established before 30 November 2023, are included in the {{site.data.keyword.cloud_notm}} general routing table.
+Previously, if you wanted to convert a classic account to a VRF-style account, you were required to open a support case with {{site.data.keyword.IBM}} Support.
+Beginning 30 November 2023, any new classic account or any existing classic account that is "empty" (for example, without any provisioned VLANs), will be automatically converted to a VRF-style account the next time that account initiates a private network connection.
 {: shortdesc}

 ## Will this affect current accounts that currently have existing servers or other Private Network connections?
 {: #existing-account}
 {: faq}

-No, this will only affect newly-created Classic accounts, or existing "empty" accounts that have no private network connections (for example, no private VLANs, servers, or other private network connectivity).
+No. This change affects only newly created classic accounts or existing "empty" accounts that have no private network connections (for example, no private VLANs, servers, or other private network connectivity).

-## Are there any products incompatible with a VRF-style account?
+## Are there any products that are incompatible with a VRF-style account?
 {: #incompatible-vrf}
 {: faq}

-Classic IPSec VPNs are incompatible with VRF-style accounts.
-Once an account migrates to a VRF-style account, you will be unable to order classic IPSec VPNs going forward.
+Classic IPsec VPNs are incompatible with VRF-style accounts.
+After an account is migrated to a VRF-style account, you cannot order classic IPsec VPNs going forward.

-If you require an IPSec VPN, you will need to order either a Gateway Appliance or a regular bare metal or virtual server with VPN software to facilitate the connection.
-In addition, Classic SSL VPNs will no longer be globally routed.
-This means you must connect through a VPN into the specific datacenter endpoint that you wish to reach.
+If you require an IPSec VPN, you must order either a gateway appliance or a regular bare metal or virtual server with VPN software to facilitate the connection.
+In addition, classic SSL VPNs are no longer globally routed.
+This means that you must connect through a VPN into the specific data center endpoint that you want to reach.

-## I can no longer VLAN spanning.
+## I can no longer do VLAN spanning.
 Is this expected behavior?
 {: #vlan-spanning}
 {: faq}

-Yes, after migrating to a VRF-style account, the option to turn VLAN Spanning "off" will no longer be available.
+Yes.
+After you migrate to a VRF-style account, the option to turn VLAN Spanning "off" is not available.

 By default, in a VRF-style account, all subnets and VLANs on the account can communicate with each other.
-If you need subnet/VLAN segregation, you will need to order a Gateway Appliance (one for each POD where necessary) to appropriately block traffic.
+If you need subnet/VLAN segregation, you must order a gateway appliance (one for each POD, where necessary) to appropriately block traffic.